joehillen/to-fish/README.md

  to add [BOOKMARK] [DEST]  Create a BOOKMARK for DEST
                              Default BOOKMARK: name of current directory
-                             Default DEST: path to current directory to ls                     List all bookmarks to mv OLD NEW             Change the name of a bookmark from OLD to NEW to rm BOOKMARK            Remove BOOKMARK to clean                  Remove bookmarks that have a missing destination to resolve BOOKMARK       Print the destination of a bookmark to help                   Show this message
+                             Default DEST: path to current directory to add DEST               Create a bookmark for DEST if it is a directory to ls                     List all bookmarks to mv OLD NEW             Change the name of a bookmark from OLD to NEW to rm BOOKMARK            Remove BOOKMARK to clean                  Remove bookmarks that have a missing destination to resolve BOOKMARK       Print the destination of a bookmark to help                   Show this message

+Bookmarks are stored in: ~/.local/share/to-fish
+To change, run: set -U TO_DIR <dir>
 ```

 ## Installation